Nikolaj-K/NOS-voting-system-research/thought-dump.md

 1.1) Gain from being votes high up.

-2) We're first going to give and overview of properties of voting systems (viewed on their own).
+2) We're first going to give an overview of properties of voting systems (viewed on their own).

 3) Then rule out and classify for the means of a) and b)